Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 In the Middle Ages and Renaissance there were some bad Popes, some worse Popes, and some truly despicable ones.
 Were there any good ones?
 There were some who were undoubtedly spiritually good men, but woefully incompetent rulers, like Celestine V whom we met in my post about visiting his hermitage in Abruzzo.

-A “good” 15th-Century Pope was Nicholas V (1447-1455), who was the first to genuinely try to reconcile the Church with Renaissance humanism.
+A “good” 15th-Century Pope was Nicholas V (1447-1455), who was the first genuinely to try to reconcile the Church with Renaissance humanism.
 Nicholas re-established the Vatican Library and commissioned important works of art from the likes of Fra Angelico – in the process taking the Domenican friar and artist away from his work in the Duomo of Orvieto.

 But the Pope of whom I wish to write today is, to me, an even more fascinating character.
 A scholar, a writer, a diplomat and at one point a secret agent, the young Aeneas Silvius Piccolomini was not perhaps an obvious future Pope (John Julius Norwich describes his poetry as “mildly pornographic”).
 He did not even take holy orders until he was in his 40s.
 Nonetheless he became Pope in 1458 and took the name Pius II.